Queen Isabella II

 in manuscript but the name and address of the addressee, will be charged five

-cuartos each, if they do not exceed one ounce in
+cuartos each, if they do not exceed one ounce in weight, ten cuartos up to

-increasing by five cuartos for each excess of
+two ounces, and so on, increasing by five cuartos for each excess of weight

-weight over one ounce.
+over one ounce.
 Article 11.
 The

 same rate of postage will be charged for samples of merchandise, of no value,

-enclosed in wrappers such as to allow of its being ascertained that they do not
+enclosed in wrappers such as to allow of its being ascertained that they do

-contain any manuscript note, other than invoices and marks.
+not contain any manuscript note, other than invoices and marks.
 Article 12.
 Books,

 periodical publications, printed matter and samples of merchandise, which are